Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Introduction

-Beyond the privacy issue, external knowledge can address some of the inherent limitations of LLMs~\citep{deletang2023language}.
-Importantly, the usage of external knowledge is particularly beneficial in lengthy dialogues where LLMs need to recall information from previous turns that are outside their immediate context window \cite{xu2024retrieval}.
-Furthermore, grounding LLMs with factual external knowledge reduces the production of factual inaccuracies and hallucinations \cite{borgeaud_improving_2022, zhang_sirens_2023}, which are major issues impacting their performance, especially in less common domains or with private data.
-Therefore, models augmented with retrieval capabilities excel in knowledge-intensive tasks without necessitating an increase in parameters \citep{lewis_retrieval-augmented_2021}.
-Moreover, using external knowledge allows for a clear understanding of the information processed by the model, unlike the implicit knowledge stored in model parameters.
+Additionally, beyond the privacy issue, external knowledge can potentially address some of the inherent limitations of LLMs~\cite {deletang2023language}.
+Importantly, it enables the LLMs to recall information from outside of their limited context window which is particularly beneficial in multi-turn dialogues \cite{xu2024retrieval}.
+Furthermore, grounding LLMs with factual external knowledge reduces the production of factual inaccuracies and hallucinations \cite{borgeaud_improving_2022, zhang_sirens_2023}, which are major issues impacting their performance, especially in less common domains or when dealing with private data.
+Moreover, using external knowledge allows the clinician to trace back the source of the information, unlike the implicit knowledge stored in model parameters.
+Hence, it has the potential to improve the accuracy and interpretability of responses, addressing two noted limitations of LLMs that hinder their impact in healthcare \cite{thirunavukarasu_large_2023}.
+Consequently, this approach could support various medical applications detailed in Appendix \ref{app:app}.

-Finally, as the world changes, the knowledge embedded within a model's parameters can become outdated, and continuously retraining the model with new data involves significant computational and financial resources \cite{brown2020language} which can be afforded by very few organisations.
-Utilizing external knowledge is a strategic way to keep our models updated without incurring these costs.
+However, current literature still faces several desiderata to be fulfilled simultaneously for LLM and external knowledge pairing: